A Simple Cron Job Monitor & Heartbeat Alert System

 3.Get Alerted

-If our servers do not receive a heartbeat ping from your script in time, we instantly trigger an SMS and Email alert.
+If our servers do not receive a heartbeat ping from your script in time, we instantly trigger an Email, Discord, and Telegram alert.

 No heavy SDKs or dependencies required.
 Just standard HTTP requests.